Critical steady states of all-to-all squeezed and driven superradiance: An analytic approach: Model I: Squeezed Superradiance (SSR)

 As $\zeta$ approaches $0$, so does $\braket{\hat{x}^2}$, and hence the spin variable $\hat{S}_x$ gets squeezed.
 However, at the same time $\braket{\hat{p}^2}$ approaches $\infty$, violating the conditions for strong polarization.
 Solving for the steady state around $\zeta\approx 0$ using this particular instance of the Holstein-Primakoff representation demands that we solve a highly nonlinear bosonic problem and is thus not a convenient route of attack.

 The computations within Holstein-Primakoff indicate that, away from the critical point, there is a steady state that is Gaussian and pure for any $N$.
 However, as shown in Refs.~\cite{AGARWAL1989,Agarwal1990,Groszkowski2022}, a pure steady state exists only when $N$ is even, while the state becomes strongly mixed close to $\zeta=0$ for odd $N$.
-This is illustrated in the inset of Fig.~\ref{fig:SDMModel}(b) by means of the state purity $\mathrm{Tr}(\hat{\rho}_{\text{ss}}^2)$ for $N=100,101$, but the different behaviours for even/odd $N$ will also be manifested in observables such as variances.
-We thus conclude that the Gaussian state found within Holstein-Primakoff must be only approximately pure when $N$ is odd.
+This is illustrated in the inset of Fig.~\ref{fig:SDMModel}(c) by means of the state purity $\mathrm{Tr}(\hat{\rho}_{\text{ss}}^2)$ for $N=100,101$, but the different behaviours for even/odd $N$ will also be manifested in observables such as variances.
+For even $N$, Holstein-Primakoff is consistent with the exact result and both describe pure steady states.
+When $N$ is odd, Holstein-Primakoff and the exact result are in tension, so we conclude that the steady state cannot be pure, but must be only approximately pure.
 Since the properties of the steady state across the critical point are very sensitive to the parity of $N$~\cite{Groszkowski2022}, we do independent analyses for even and odd $N$.
 We begin with even $N$, where a proper pure steady state exists.